 What to expect:

 Monthly support meetings can attract anywhere from a half dozen to thirty people.
 For some it’s their first meeting, while others have been attending for many years.
 Some are parents who are have just learned that their child is transgender.
-Some are struggling to accept that their child is gay; others are LGBTQ* individuals who have been rejected by their parents.
+Some are struggling to accept that their child is gay Others are LGBTQ* individuals who have been rejected by their parents.
 Still others simply want to learn more about LGBTQ* issues now that they are part of a gay-straight family.
 And some are parents and youth farther along the journey, who come to spend time with others and share their experiences with folks newer to the LGBTQ* experience.

 Each meeting is facilitated by a Toronto PFLAG volunteer, who explains that all personal information is to be treated as confidential, and not shared with anyone outside the group.
 To start the discussion, Toronto PFLAG volunteers introduce themselves and tell the group a little bit about their personal experiences.
 Then we open the floor to anyone who wishes to talk or to ask questions.
 By sharing our journeys and lessons learned, we help one another adjust to our new family dynamic, or cope with adverse conditions.
 We understand that the experience of coming out as LGBTQ* or learning that your child is LGBTQ* is unique for everyone.
 As such, you will never feel like you are being judged or pressured at one of our meetings.
 We encourage you to move forward at your own pace.